The other day, my friend and I talked about black tax, which we often talk about because…just take this cup of suffering from us already, dear Lord!

 As soon as you start working, financial requests start streaming in from all corners.
 Some of the people who expect, ask and sometimes demand financial support from you are people who are not your responsibility.

-I have a client who had so many financial requests from extended family members that she would send them money at the expense of her children’s school fees.
+I have a financial coaching client who had so many financial requests from extended family members that she would send them money at the expense of her children’s school fees.
 I was in shock for several minutes when she shared this.
-What the actual f*ck?

 She’s not to blame.
 She just didn’t know better and fear of being judged and guilt-tripped by such relatives overwhelmed her.